cazala/decentraland-redux-chess-app/README.md

 +  })
 ```

-Finally we need to modify `RemoteScene.tsx` to handle both game states (game started or idle), allow user registration, and prevent users from playing when it's not their turn.
+Finally, we need to modify `RemoteScene.tsx` to handle both game states (`game started` and `idle`), allow user registration, and prevent users from playing when it's not their turn.

-The first thing we need to do is to add an `id` to each client (this will be used as the player id), that we will genereate randomly:
+The first thing we need to do is to add an `id` to each client (this will be used as the player id), we will genereate this id randomly:

 ```diff
 export default class Chess extends ScriptableScene {